peoplelu/SAS/README.md

 git clone https://huggingface.co/datasets/Charlie839242/SAS
 ```

-The structure of the pre-processed data (e.g., ScanNet) is as follows. "scannet_multiview_lseg" and "scannet_multiview_seem" store the 3D point features from LSeg and SEEM respectively. "scannet_vocabulary" contain the generated images and the constructed capabilities. "scannet_multiview_fuse" is the combination of "scannet_multiview_lseg" and "scannet_multiview_seem" with "scannet_vocabulary" as the guide.
+The structure of the pre-processed data (e.g., ScanNet) is as follows.

 ```
 data
   └── scannet